simplyequipped/portalmessenger/README.md

 - Simple application installation, including cross-platform desktop shortcut creation

 ### Installation
+**Note:** the latest Portal Messenger version has not been released to PyPi yet, coming soon :)

 Refer to the [pyjs8call documentation](https://simplyequipped.github.io/pyjs8call/) for information on installing JS8Call.

 1. Pip install the application: `pip install portalmessenger` (use pip3 if python3 is not the default on your system)